Flash-X/Flash-X-docs/docs/source/Grid.rst

    testing; this is a matter for the operating environment to regulate.

 ..
 [2]
-   The function also can remove certain blocks of this initial mesh, if this is requested by a non-default implementation.
+   The ``gr_createDomain`` function also can remove certain blocks of this initial mesh, if this is requested by a non-default ``Simulation/Simulation_defineDomain`` implementation.

 ..
 [3]
    Particles and Physics units may make additional use of interpolation as part of their function, and the algorithms may or may not be different.
-This subsection only discusses interpolation automatically performed by the Grid unit on the fluid variables in a way that should be transparent to other units.
+This subsection only discusses interpolation automatically performed by the ``Grid`` unit on the fluid variables in a way that should be transparent to other units.

 .. |image| image:: Grid_single_block.png